dwjohnston/australia-game/README.md

 This is a template for an existing (non-SSI) business system.

+(As it is, this is a student records system).

+**TODO:** Changing from 'Student' to 'Whatever Else' is actually a bit painful.
+Need a better system for it, maybe?

 The intention is to fork this as a template to quickly build PoC business systems, then work in integrating them with the SSI API layer.

 This is forked from some sample code I wrote earlier: https://github.com/dwjohnston/product-management-SPA